bcholodenko/Metadata-AI/README.md

 1. **Back detection** — For each photo, the script checks if the next image is the reverse side of a physical print.
 If confirmed, it attempts to OCR a date from the back.
 If no date is found, the photo is skipped.
 2. **Existing EXIF check** — If no back is found, it checks for an existing date in the photo's EXIF UserComment field.
 3. **AI visual estimation** — If still no date, the VLM analyzes fashion, technology, and other visual cues to estimate the year and month.
-4. **Metadata writing** — Valid dates (before 2010) are written into the file's EXIF data along with AI-generated keyword tags.
+4. **Metadata writing** — Valid dates are written into the file's EXIF data along with AI-generated keyword tags.

 ---